jonathanyang7/adventure_works_dashboard/README.md

-## Project Name & Pitch
+## Project Name & Description

-Adventure Works Dashboard
+Diagnosing Adventure

 Revenue analysis and visualisation of the Adventure Works relational dataset, built with SQL and PowerBI (incl.
 DAX).